-The capital program for 2023/24, including slippages from prior years, amounts to £14.4m.
-Of this almost £5m relates to the new Estates including the new HQ, £6.1m for vehicles. £2.5m for ICT including ERP with the remainder operations, and change.
-This will be funded by a combination of Capital receipts and both internal and external borrowing.
+The capital program for 2024/25, including slippages from prior years, amounts to £42.6m.
+Of this almost £22.9m relates to the new Estates including the new HQ, £5.2m for vehicles. £3.3m for ICT including ERP with the remainder operations, and change.
+This will be funded by a combination of Capital receipts and reserves, contributions from revenue and borrowing.